 - How a sedentary life impacts your pelvic floor, and ways to counterbalance it

 - How the birth process affects the suck-swallow-breathe process

 - When a baby is “whompy-jawed”

 - How epidurals can unbalance the pelvic floor and encourage torticollis in the baby

 - Why torticollis may be more prominent in second and subsequent births

 - Epidural effects on the baby’s brain and ability to be awake, get fed, and stay coordinated

 - Why you want your amniotic sac to stay in place as long as possible

 - Reducing the effects of a difficult birth

-- How OT, Craniosacral Therapy and chiropractic adjustments can help
+- How occupational therapy, craniosacral therapy, and chiropractic adjustments can help

 - Effects of circumcision on the suck-swallow-breathe process

 - Modern Myths about Tongue-tie: The Unnecessary Controversy Continues, Alison’s updated position on tongue-ties